lallyx/lallyx.github.io/README.md

 ###search_query(xmlDoc, src_type, item1, item2, item3, item4, item5, len, type1, type2, type3, type4, type5)
-Single function to handle all the possible combinations of items to be searched against the XML file. src_type defines the number of input fields which have been filled in.
+Single function to handle all the possible combinations of items to be searched against the XML file.
+The item variables define the name of the fields to be looked at in the xmlDoc object array.
+Type defines the item to be checked in the field.
+It comes from the input fields. src_type defines the number of input fields which have been filled in.
 This goes through the switch cases. len defines the length of the cycle to be performed.
 Depending on the arguments passed to it, it filters the XML file and calls the print function accordingly.